 Most scintillation cocktails designed for aqueous samples contain surfactants, which emulsify the sample into the organic solvent.
 Toluene containing the detergent Triton-X100 is a prototypical example of an emulsion cocktail.
 When water is added to a solution of Triton-X100 in toluene, the detergent molecules orient to form micelles with their hydrophobic alkane chains facing out into the solvent, and their hydrophilic polyethylene glycol chains facing in, "dissolved" in a small amount of trapped water.
 Various other components are added to the cocktail in small amounts, which regulate the size of the micelles to maintain overall solution clarity.

-Because the surfactants and other additives are generally less effective at energy capture than the solvent, emulsion cocktails are less efficient than pure solvent cocktails.
+Due to the surfactants and other additives being generally less effective at energy capture than the solvent, emulsion cocktails are less efficient than pure solvent cocktails.
 In addition, the partitioning of the aqueous samples into micelles means that the radioactive emissions must escape from the micelle before beginning the scintillation process.
 Energy is lost while the emitted particle traverses the micelle, resulting in fewer photons per particle reaching the counter.
 The result is an effective quench, which can be corrected by the means given in the previous section.
 This quenching is dependent upon the size of the micelles, which in turn depends upon the ratio of sample to cocktail.
 It is important to use a correction curve which accounts for this volume dependence.

 Increasing the amount of water dispersed in an emulsion cocktail will increase micellar size, decreasing the energy in any given β particle when it finally escapes the micelle and begins to generate light.
 At some point, the amount of water added causes a micellar inversion, in which the organic solvent is surrounded by the surfactant, while the water makes up the bulk solution.
 Efficiency will decrease drastically at this point.